internetarchive/dweb-mirror/INSTALLATION-osx.md

-# Installation instructions for dweb-mirror on IIAB on Mac OSX
+# Installation instructions for dweb-mirror on Mac OSX

 See [README.md] for more info